-The Weeknd allows you to see the lifestyle without getting close to the man.
-We see him in the reflection of glass tables lined up with coke, we see him in the pupils of women that surround him―an album that’s about observing the environment and not the artist.
-His debut album was only nine songs, but it was perfect in being one cohesive voyage through a bacchanal world that was unlike anything that was out at the time.
+The Weeknd allows you to see the lifestyle without getting too close.
+We see him in the reflection of glass tables lined up with coke, and we see him in the pupils of women that surround him.
+The album is about observing the environment and not the artist.
+His debut was only nine songs, but it was an entirely cohesive voyage through a bacchanal world that was unlike anything that was out at the time.

-Songs like “The Morning,” “What You Need” and “Wicked Games” were so unbelievable I couldn’t help but want to share the music with someone.
-There was a newness to the sound, it wasn’t some new genre, but a revision of something familiar.
-For an album short in length, it was layered with enticing elements that kept you coming back.
-It made the listener want to explore every inch of this house, experience every thrill of this party, and also try to uncover the identity of this unknown singer.
+Songs like “The Morning,” “What You Need,” and “Wicked Games” were so unbelievable I couldn’t help but share the music with a friend.
+There was a newness to the sound.
+It wasn’t a new genre but a revision of something familiar.
+For an album brief in length, The Weeknd layered his work with enticing elements that kept you coming back.
+It made the listener want to explore every inch of this house, experience every thrill of this party, and try to uncover the identity of this unknown singer.

-More than just his subject matter, the album’s production is slow and intoxicating, the mood it sets matches the very tone and storytelling perfectly.
-House Of Balloons is one of the darkest, most brooding, most captivating projects that I've heard in the last five years.
-Like Take Care, the album was a rising action that ushered in a new era, a point of change, and a moment that fans of underground rap and R&B will always remember.
+More than just his subject matter, the album’s production is slow and intoxicating.
+The mood it sets matches the right tone and storytelling perfectly.
+House Of Balloons is one of the darkest, most brooding, most captivating projects that I've heard in the past five years.
+Like Take Care, the album was a rising action that ushered in a new era and created a moment that fans of underground rap and R&B will always remember.

-The Weeknd is a concept created by Jeremy Rose, not Abel.
-Jeremy had an idea for a dark R&B album and he found the perfect vessel to bring his idea to life when he met Abel.
-They were a collective that made music under the moniker, “The Weekend.”
-Jeremey produced four songs that would become "What You Need," "Loft Music" “The Morning (Original Version)” and the first half of “The Party & the After Party.”
-The Weeknd wrote the songs, but Jeremy was the architect who laid down the soundscape.
+The Weekend is a concept created by Jeremy Rose, not Abel.
+Rose had an idea for a dark R&B album, and he found the perfect vessel to bring his approach to life when he met Abel.
+Together, the pair made music under the moniker “The Weekend.”
+Rose produced four songs that would become "What You Need," "Loft Music," “The Morning (Original Version),” and the first half of “The Party & the After Party.”
+The Weeknd wrote the songs, but Rose was the architect who laid down the soundscape.

-By Yoh, aka Yoh Cares, aka @Yoh31.
+By Yoh, aka Yoh Cares, aka @Yoh31